 Credit: DSIRE via SEIA

-So although net metering policies may not be considered a literal government incentive for solar energy, they are a very important part of the financial calculation for homeowners adopting solar panels.
+So although net metering policies may not be considered an official government incentive for solar energy, they are a very important part of the financial calculation for homeowners owning solar panels.
 Net metering policies are mandatory in some states and can incentivize home installations by making them more valuable.

 In short, the rates at which your utility credits you for the solar power you generate will always depend on government policy.
 In most states, these net metering or net billing regulations are controlled by public utility commissions.